zhenning/riak_wiki/pages/Riak/Operations/Storage-Backends/LevelDB.md

 ### Block Size

   Approximate size of user data packed per block.
-Note that the block size specified here corresponds to uncompressed data.
-The actual size of the unit read from disk may be smaller if compression is enabled.
 For very large databases bigger block sizes are likely to perform better so increasing the block size to 256k (or another power of 2) may be a good idea.
 Keep in mind that LevelDB's default internal block cache is only 8MB so if you increase the block size you will want to resize `cache_size` as well.

   Default: 4K